top of page

 Letting go of grudges is essential to healing.
 We must close any doors that have given the enemy access to our emotional or spiritual well-being.

 In Colossians 3:13, we read, "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you."
-Our emotional health is intertwined with our ability to forgive.
+Our emotional health is intertwined with our ability to forgive and oftentimes it can help to speak with another believer so you can pray together.

-When we hold on to anger and resentment, we hinder our capacity to experience joy and peace, and separate ourselves from our Heavenly Father.
+When we hold on to anger and resentment, we hinder our capacity to experience joy and peace, and separate ourselves from our Heavenly Father, and other people.
 You can read a study here that states, "forgiveness decreases anger, anxiety, and depression and increases self-esteem and hopefulness for the future."

 Forgiveness as an Act of Obedience